Microwave Potato Cooking Time: The Ultimate Guide

 There are many other ways to cook potatoes, including baking, roasting, boiling, and frying.
 Each method results in a different texture and flavour, so experiment to find your favourites.

-Baking and roasting potatoes will give you a crispy exterior and a fluffy interior.
-Boiling potatoes will make them soft and tender.
+Baking and roasting potatoes will give you a crispy exterior and a fluffy interior. boiling potatoes will make them soft and tender.
 And frying potatoes will give them a crispy exterior and a soft interior.
 No matter how you choose to cook them, potatoes are a delicious and versatile ingredient.